rnmontgomery/JFS/README.md

        alpha_rec = 0.01,
        beta_rec = 0.01,
        recwindow = 36)

 PpF will always be met, so we focus on PpI.
 With N = 200, it was 0.003.

-2) Decrease sample, size half it, N = 100
+2) OCs were better than reqquired, decrease sample to N = 100

 JFScut(F =  c(5.75, 0.8),
        I = c(4.44, 0.775),